nuxt-modules/og-image/README.md

 Now that you have your template, you can start customizing it.

-Any options you pass to the `defineOgImageStatic` composable will be available in the component.
+Any options you pass to the `defineOgImage` composable will be available in the component.
 With this in mind, we can add support for changing the background color.

 ```vue